Microsoft/IntuneDocs.fr-fr/intune/device-compliance-get-started.md

 Remember that you need to implement conditional access policies in addition to compliance policies in order for access to company resources to be blocked.--->

 ## <a name="prerequisites"></a>Prérequis

-Les conditions suivantes régissent l’utilisation des stratégies de conformité des appareils :
+Pour utiliser des stratégies de conformité des appareils, veillez à respecter ceci :

 - Utiliser les abonnements suivants :